FADHLyemen/COVID-19/README.md

 # COVID-19
-Didanosine is a potential repurposed drug to cure COVID-19 using scRNA-seq data and a bioinformatics pipeline
+Repurposing didanosine as a potential treatment for COVID-19 using scRNA-seq data